 By 2018, there were approximately 61 working dentists per every 100,000 people throughout the nation.
 And employment of dentists is expected to grow 19% between 2016 and 2026.
 But not all dentists approach their practices the same way.
 Traditionally, patients might expect to sit in a sterile looking room, lie back in a chair, and wait for the torture to begin.
 There are some dentists, however, who are making efforts to improve the overall atmosphere.

-Although dentists still rely on much of the same equipment — which is often made through the process of reaction injection molding, wherein two liquid components are mixed and injected into a mold to cure — their approaches to patient appointments may differ quite a bit.
+Although dentists still rely on much of the same equipment — which is often made through the process of reaction injection molding, wherein two liquid components are mixed and injected into a mold to cure — their approaches to the patient experience may differ quite a bit.
 Some offices will offer patients noise canceling headphones, cozy blankets, massage chairs, aromatherapy, Netflix-equipped TVs, snacks, espresso, scented towels, lip balm, and more.

 Warmstone Family Dentistry, located in Ontario, is one such facility that aims to provide a spa-like experience to patients, especially those with dental phobia.
 In the waiting room, there’s a fireplace, a waterfall, essential oil diffusers, and the “Comfort Menu,” which allows patients to select relaxing extras for their procedure, including eye masks, pillows, and more.
 They can even order a latte while they wait.